What causes stress at work and what can you do to manage your stressors?

 your responsibilities conflict, your job description is unclear or there has been no training to help you in your role (role)

-the processes and procedures are bureaucratic, your manager provides little/no feedback or you have no colleagues with whom to share the load (support)
+the processes and procedures seem bureaucratic, your manager provides little/no feedback or you have no colleagues with whom to share the load (support)

-you have little or no say in what work you are to do or how/when it is to be delivered (control)
+you have very little say in what work you are to do or how/when it is to be delivered (control)

 you have more to do than you can realistically achieve, deadlines are tight or different people think you work to them (demands)